Allergy, Eczema | May 8, 2014 | Author: The Super Pharmacist

-A member of the ragweed family, one potential drawback of chamomile is that it may be highly allergenic23.
-However, a commercially prepared cream containing active compounds from a hypoallergenic variety of chamomile demonstrated slightly superior results compared to a 0.5% hydrocortisone cream, in one study24.
+A member of the ragweed family, one potential drawback of chamomile is that it may be highly allergenic.
+However, a commercially prepared cream containing active compounds from a hypoallergenic variety of chamomile demonstrated slightly superior results compared to a 0.5% hydrocortisone cream, in one study.

-Hyperforin, one of the active compounds in St. John's wort, has been found to stimulate healthy growth and reproduction of skin cells35.
+Hyperforin, one of the active compounds in St. John's wort, has been found to stimulate healthy growth and reproduction of skin cells.
 St. John's wort also provides antioxidant and anti-inflammatory benefits.
 However, it also causes skin cells to become more senstitive to ultra-violet rays.
 While this process, known as photosensitivity, can lead to skin damage, concentrations of 1.5% hyperforin have been used safely in the treatment of eczema.